Understanding Recipes¶

 prompt: |

-Analyze the structure of {{ file_path }}.
+Analyze the structure of {{file_path}}.

 Identify key components, dependencies, and patterns.

-- name: security-check
+- id: security-check

 agent: foundation:security-guardian